caffeinewriter/Emoji-Ipsum/README.md

 `wordsPerSentenceMax` - Maximum number of words per sentence.
 Defaults to `16`.
 `paraSentenceMin` - Minimum number of sentences per paragraph.
 Defaults to `3`.
 `paraSentenceMax` - Maximum number of sentences per paragraph.
 Defaults to `6`.
-`emojiRatio` - Integer representation of percentage of Ipsum that should be emojis.
+`emojiRatio` - Integer representation of percentage of Ipsum that should be emoji.
 Defaults to `100`.

 ###`genPara()`